-The right to data portability allows individuals to obtain and reuse their personal data for their own purposes within our school.
+The right to data portability allows individuals to obtain and reuse their personal data for their own purposes across different services.
 It allows them to move, copy or transfer personal data easily from one IT environment to another in a safe and secure way, without affecting its usability.
-This right will mainly apply to utility service providers, banking and mobile phone providers and is unlikely to apply to service provided by our school.
-The right only applies to information provided to the school.
+This right will mainly apply to utility service providers, banking and mobile phone providers and is unlikely to apply to service provided by the Council.
+The right only applies to information provided to the Council.